Azure/azure-sdk-for-python/sdk/devcenter/azure-developer-devcenter/README.md

 Environments refer to templated developer environments, which combine a template (Catalog Item) and parameters.

 ## Troubleshooting
-Errors can occur during inital requests and long-running operations, and will provide information about how to resolve the error.
+Errors can occur during initial requests and long-running operations, and will provide information about how to resolve the error.
 Be sure to confirm that dependent resources, such as pools and catalogs, are set up properly and are in a healthy state.
 You will not be able to create resources with the package when your dependent resources are in a failed state.

 ## Next Steps